aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-charts-and-shapes/generate-chart-by-processing-smart-markers/_index.md

 Once the data is in place, all we need to do is to create a chart based on the data source.
 In order to keep the example simple, we will use the [**Chart.SetChartDataRange**](https://apireference.aspose.com/cells/net/aspose.cells.charts/chart/methods/setchartdatarange) method so that we do not have to configure the chart further.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManageChartsAndShapes-GenerateChartByProcessingSmartMarkers-CreationOfChart.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageChartsAndShapes-GenerateChartByProcessingSmartMarkers-CreationOfChart.cs" >}}